-- Powder the sugar in a blender.
-Mix the powdered sugar, flour, and salt in a mixing bowl .
+- If the crystals are large then powder the sugar in a blender.
+Combine sugar, flour, vanilla and salt in a mixing bowl .

 - Rub the butter into the flour mix until crumbly.

-- Add the vanilla extract and mix in the coconut milk little by little to make a stiff dough.
-The dough should be very tight , if needed add extra flour.
-Cover the dough and let rest for 10 minutes.
+- Add the coconut milk little by little to and knead to make a stiff dough.
+The dough should be tight, if needed add extra flour.
+Cover the dough and let it rest for 10 minutes.

-- Pour enough oil into a thick bottomed pan to fill it at about 1 inch depth.
+- Pour enough oil into a thick bottomed pan to immerse the kulkuls (about 1 inch depth).
 Heat over medium flame.

-- Take a piece of the dough about the size of large pea / blueberry (3/4 to 1 cm in diameter) and roll into a ball.
+- Take a piece of the dough about the size of marble (1 cm in diameter) and roll into a ball.
 Press the ball on the back of a fork and flatten.
 Roll the flattened piece of dough , so that the indentations from the fork are visible.
-Place the rolled kulkuls in a pan dusted with little flour or on a parchment paper,
+Place the rolled kulkuls in a lightly oiled pan or on a parchment paper,

 - Test the oil temperature by placing a small piece of dough in the hot oil .
-If i crackles and floats to top , the oil is hot enough .
-If it browns immediately , tun off the heat and let the oil cool a little .
+If it crackles and floats to top, the oil is hot enough .
+If it browns immediately, turn off the heat and let the oil cool a little .

 - Drain to a paper towel .

-- Once the kulkuls are warm dust powdered sugar on top and serve.
+- Once the kulkuls are cooled a little dust powdered sugar (if using) on top and serve.